-- Develop an enjoyment of learning through practical activity, exploration and discussion; - Develop confidence and competence in the skills of speaking and listening, constructive feedback and sharing practical work; - Develop an understanding and appreciation of different types of music from around the world; - Develop an understanding and appreciation of the history of Western Music and that of other Cultures.
+- develop confidence and competence in the skills of speaking and listening, constructive feedback and sharing practical work; - develop an understanding and appreciation of different types of music from around the world; - develop an understanding and appreciation of the history of Western Music and that of other Cultures. - develop a love of music through singing and practical music making.